Episcopal Diocese of South Carolina (1785–2012): Creation and division (1775–1922)

+Working towards racial equality (1923–1982)

+William A. Guerry served as bishop from 1908 to 1928, and worked hard at promoting racial equality in South Carolina, even proposing having a black suffragan bishop.
+This provoked opposition, and he was murdered by one of his own priests, J. H. Woodward.

+Racial segregation of churches ceased under Bishop Gray Temple (1961–1982), who also ordained black people as archdeacons.

+Move towards re-alignment (1983–2007)

+C. FitzSimons Allison became bishop in 1983, and grew increasingly critical of the liberal tendencies inside the Episcopal Church.
+After a clash in the House of Bishops in 1990, he refused to share communion with other bishops.
+In 2000, Allison participated in the consecrations of Charles Murphy and John Rodgers, who were both priests in the Episcopal Church, as missionary bishops to the United States from the Anglican Church of Rwanda and the Church of the Province of South East Asia.
+Thus, the diocese began to be identified with Anglican realignment.

 Tensions with the Episcopal Church (2008–2012)

-From the 2000s until 2012 a large number of clergy and laypeople in the diocese became more and more dissatisfied with decisions made by the Episcopal Church, and increasingly supported Anglican realignment.
+From the 2000s until 2012 a large number of clergy and laypeople in the diocese became more and more dissatisfied with decisions made by the Episcopal Church, and increasingly supported realignment.
 Similar controversies occurred in four other Episcopal Church dioceses: San Joaquin, Fort Worth, Quincy, and Pittsburgh.
 Although some clergy and parishioners in the diocese supported the decisions made by the General Convention of the Episcopal Church, they were in the minority, which was generally not the case with most other Episcopal dioceses.
 Since 2008, a number of developments heightened tensions between the diocese and the Episcopal Church.

 Mark J. Lawrence was consecrated and installed as bishop on January 26, 2008, after being elected twice.
 The polity of the Episcopal Church requires that a majority of standing committees and diocesan bishops give consent to the election of any diocesan bishop.
 Because of "canonical deficiencies" in several dioceses' responses, the first election was declared void, requiring a second election.

 The diocese opposed actions of the Episcopal Church that it viewed as contrary to scripture (see Homosexuality and Anglicanism).
 After the 76th General Convention of the Episcopal Church passed resolutions DO25 (opening "any ordained ministry" to individuals in same-sex relationships) and CO56 (concerning the blessing of same-sex relationships), the diocese responded by holding a special convention on October 24, 2009.
 The convention passed a resolution authorizing "the Bishop and Standing Committee to begin withdrawing from all bodies of the Episcopal Church that have assented to actions contrary to Holy Scripture, the doctrine, discipline and worship of Christ as this Church has received them ... until such bodies show a willingness to repent of such actions."
 It also declared "Resolutions DO25 and CO56, to be null and void, having no effect in this Diocese, and in violation of our diocesan canon."